ni/nidevlabs/README.md

 ﻿# NI Dev Labs
 ## Extend NI's development environment with C#

-This repository contains examples for how to extend the editor and also how to create a custom control and expose it in the editor.
+The ExamplesPlugins.sln contains examples for how to extend the editor and also how to create a custom control and expose it in the editor.
 There are 4 projects in the solution:

 1. ExamplePlugins - Contains the source for several editor extensions.
 [See ExamplePlugins.md](ExamplePlugins/README.md).